 The most distinctive feature of cellar spiders is their thin, spindly legs that are many times larger than their thorax and abdomen.
 While their body is small, their legs can grow up to two inches in length.

-Cellar spiders are sometimes called daddy longlegs spiders, but there are actually two insects that are called daddy longlegs.
+You may have heard cellar spider referred to as daddy long legs, but there are actually two insects that are called daddy longlegs.
 The other insect referred to as a daddy longlegs is the harvestman.
 However, harvestmen technically aren’t spiders, though they look like spiders.
 You can tell them apart by:

 - Their size—cellar spiders are usually smaller